 Alt-text: Nuts and seeds are a good replacement for snacks in the keto diet.

 Eat as many nuts and seeds as you can.
 They are a wonderful replacement for snacks.
-However, ensure that they are
+However, ensure that they are well-roasted and free from contamination.
+Avoid legumes and have cashews in moderation.5

 5. Dairy Products